Is Biktarvy covered by insurance?

 Biktarvy (bictegravir, emtricitabine, and tenofovir) is approved as an oral, once-daily complete HIV treatment regimen.
 It is used in adults and children who weight at least 14 kg (31 lbs):

-• to replace their current HIV-1 medicine if they are virologically suppressed (HIV-1 RNA less than 50 copies per mL), on a stable antiretroviral regimen with no known or suspected substitutions associated with resistance to bictegravir or tenofovir.
+- to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA less than 50 copies per mL) on a stable antiretroviral regimen with no known or suspected substitutions associated with resistance to bictegravir or tenofovir.

 Commercial insurance: If you have commercial, private or employer-sponsored coverage, Gilead offers the Advancing Access co-pay card program.
 The co-pay card program offers up to $7,200 in cost-sharing assistance per calendar year with no monthly limit.
 You will typically pay between $0 and $5 per month.
 Call your insurance carrier to determine if Biktarvy is covered on your plan.